Our new office at 180 High Street is now open.

-We began this journey in 2019 when the Minister for the Environment asked the Otago Regional Council to prepare a new Regional Policy Statement and Land and Water Plan.
-Previous planning rules and regulations were no longer deemed fit to provide protection for Otago’s waterways and surrounding environment.
+We began this journey in 2019, when the Minister for the Environment asked the Otago Regional Council to prepare a new Regional Policy Statement and Land and Water Regional Plan.
+At that time, the existing planning rules and regulations were no longer deemed adequate to provide protection for Otago’s waterways and surrounding environment.

 Between 2020 and 2022 we engaged with our community around the visions and values people wanted for our waterways and the land affecting them in this new, more in-depth Plan.
 We also spoke with communities about actions that would help us reach positive environmental outcomes – these were that Otago's freshwater and land activities need to be:

-The structure for the new LWRP will follow the format prescribed by the National Planning Standards, which requires the new LWRP organised into three separate parts.
+The structure for the draft LWRP follows the format prescribed by the National Planning Standards 2019, which requires regional resource management plans to be organised into three separate parts.

-Part 1 of the LWRP will contain sections that outline how the plan works and should be interpreted.
-It will also provide an overview of relevant National Direction Instruments and will include a Tangata Whenua section.
+Part 1 of the draft LWRP contains sections that outline how the plan works and should be interpreted.
+It also provides an overview of relevant National Direction Instruments that existed at the time and includes a Tangata Whenua section.

-Part 2 will include sections on the integrated management of resources and on the region-wide and area-specific provisions.
+Part 2 includes sections on the integrated management of resources and on the region-wide and area-specific provisions.

-Finally, separate schedules, appendices and maps will be included in Part 3.
+Finally, separate schedules, appendices and maps are included in Part 3.

-The Otago Regional Policy Statement (ORPS) gives us a framework to create policies and helps work out the priorities so we can make progress on significant resource management issues facing the region.
-You will sometimes see the Otago Regional Policy Statement referred to as "RPS".
+The proposed Otago Regional Policy Statement 2021 (pORPS) gave us a framework to create policies and helped work out the priorities so we can make progress on significant resource management issues facing the region.
+You will sometimes see the proposed Otago Regional Policy Statement 2021 referred to as "RPS".

 The Regional Policy Statement (RPS) sets the direction for future management of Otago's natural and physical resources.
 It provides the foundation for the development of regional plans and district plans.